shuttle-hq/shuttle/CONTRIBUTING.md

 Lastly, the `user service` is not a folder in this repository, but is the user service that will be deployed by `deployer`.

 ## Windows Considerations
 Currently, if you try to use 'make images' on Windows, you may find that the shell files cannot be read by Bash/WSL.
-This is due to the fact that Windows may have pulled the files in CRLF format rather than LF, which causes problems with Bash as to run the commands, Linux needs the file in LF format.
+This is due to the fact that Windows may have pulled the files in CRLF format rather than LF[^1], which causes problems with Bash as to run the commands, Linux needs the file in LF format.

 Thankfully, we can fix this problem by simply using the `git config core.autocrlf` command to change how Git handles line endings.
 It takes a single argument: